The Descent into the Familiar Below

 The Shunned House: Haunted Foundations

-In The Shunned House (written 1924, published 1937), Lovecraft shifts from the grandiose to the domestic, but the horror beneath the floorboards is no less cosmic.
-The story centers on a decrepit house in Providence, infamous for death and madness among its occupants.
-The narrator and his uncle, both amateur investigators, believe some malign influence pervades the basement.
+In The Shunned House (1924)⁵, Lovecraft shifts from the grandiose to the domestic, but the horror beneath the floorboards is no less cosmic.
+The story centers on a decrepit Providence house infamous for the death and madness of its occupants.
+The narrator and his uncle believe a malign influence pervades the basement.

 The Outsider: The Castle Beneath the World